GautamSharma11/Emotion_detection/README.md

 # Emotion Detection Project

 ## Overview
-This project focuses on emotion detection using a Convolutional Neural Network (CNN).
-The CNN model is trained to detect seven different emotions from grayscale images with dimensions 227x227 pixels.
+This project enhances Facial Emotion Recognition (FER) by integrating Residual Networks (ResNet) with Squeeze-and-Excitation (SE) blocks and a bagging ensemble approach.
+The ensemble is trained on FER2013 dataset publicly available on kaggle and detect seven different emotions from grayscale images with dimensions 227x227 pixels.
 The emotions include happiness, sadness, anger, surprise, fear, disgust, and neutral.

 ## Required tools
 - Python 3.x
 - PyTorch
 - matplotlib
 - NumPy
+- torchensemble

 ## Usage
 1. Clone this repository: